-Millions, Except Percentages 2016 2015
+Millions, Except Percentages 2017 2016

-Debt \$ 15,007 \$ 14,201
+Debt \$ 16,944 \$ 15,007

-Net present value of operating leases 2,435 2,726
+Net present value of operating leases 2,140 2,435

-Unfunded pension and OPEB, net of taxes of \$261 and \$280 436 463
+Unfunded pension and OPEB, net of taxes of \$238 and \$261 396 436

-Adjusted debt (a) \$ 17,878 \$ 17,390
+Adjusted debt (a) \$ 19,480 \$ 17,878

-Equity 19,932 20,702
+Equity 24,856 19,932

-Adjusted capital (b) \$ 37,810 \$ 38,092
+Adjusted capital (b) \$ 44,336 \$ 37,810

-Adjusted debt to capital (a/b) 47.3% 45.7%
+Adjusted debt to capital (a/b) 43.9% 47.3%

 Adjusted debt to capital is a non-GAAP financial measure under SEC Regulation G and Item 10 of SEC Regulation S-K, and may not be defined and calculated by other companies in the same manner.
 We believe this measure is important to management and investors in evaluating the total amount of leverage in our capital structure, including off-balance sheet lease obligations, which we generally incur in connection with financing the acquisition of locomotives and freight cars and certain facilities.
-Operating leases were discounted using 4.7% and 4.8% at December 31, 2016, and 2015, respectively.
+Operating leases were discounted using 4.6% and 4.7% at December 31, 2017, and 2016, respectively.
 The discount rate reflects our effective interest rate.
 We monitor the ratio of adjusted debt to capital as we manage our capital structure to balance cost-effective and efficient access to the capital markets with our overall cost of capital.
 Adjusted debt to capital should be considered in addition to, rather than as a substitute for, debt to capital.
 The tables above provide reconciliations from debt to capital to adjusted debt to capital.
-Our December 31, 2016 debt to capital ratios increased as a result of an \$800 million increase in debt from December 31, 2015.
+Our December 31, 2017 debt to capital ratios decreased as a result of a \$4.9 billion increase in equity from December 31, 2016.
+The increase in equity is largely due to a \$5.9 billion reduction to our deferred tax liability that was recognized as an income tax benefit in 2017.